bakame-php/uri-parser-benchmarks/README.md

 Scripts
 -------

-There's two script in the package `bin` directory:
+There's two scripts in the package `bin` directory:

 ### Parsing capabilities

-The `parser.php` script returns the results from parsing a given URI with the listed parser.
+The `parser.php` script returns the results from parsing a given URI with one of the available parser.

 ``` bash
 $ php parser.php --parser=league --uri="scheme://host:/path?#fragment"